ewang184/heygen_takehome_task/README.md

 # Limitations
 I used a less powerful lip-sync model due to computational constraints.
 This results in less realistic lip-syncing.

+Also due to computational constraints (I don't have a GPU), I chose to make the code run on CPU only, because I could only verify this on CPU.
+This results in slower-than-normal code.

 In addition, this model has the downside that it appears that mouth size in inference is strongly affected by a hyperparameter that must be provided at runtime.
 I manually searched for a good hyperparameter since their recommended ones do not appear to be natural for this specific video (in my opinion).
 However, there is no guarantee